ozzieem/Uni/README.md

 C++_Tests/C_Tests includes some test code I've been writing to test things or helping others.

+Programming_AI includes all assignments from the Aritificial Intelligence course, Intermediate level.

+Programming_AIMR includes all material from the course Artificial Intelligence in Mobile Robots, Advanced level.

+Programming_AVR includes all material from the course Computer Hardware and Architecture.
+Intermediate level.

 Programming_C includes all assignments from the basic programming course in C. Beginner level.

 Programming_CG includes all assignments from the Computer Graphics course in OpenGL.
 Advanced level.

-Programming_AIMR includes all material from the course Artificial Intelligence in Mobile Robots, Advanced level.

-Programming_AVR includes all material from the course Computer Hardware and Architecture.
-Intermediate level.

 Programming_Methodology includes all the projects for the course in C++ and C#.
 Intermediate level.